axelarnetwork/axelar-examples/examples/amplifier/README.md

 ## Generic endpoints

-There are two endpoints that can be used for generic commands and events:
+There are three endpoints that can be used for generic commands and events:

 1. `broadcast` -- Sends a command to get executed as a wasm message on the network
 2. `get-receipt` -- Returns the receipt given a receipt-id for a sent message